An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 Timex

-Slide rule bezels are most associated with aviation and the Breitling Navitimer, but sport sailors like JFK Jr. wore them to practice old nautical navigation techniques and have a backup for emergencies.
+Slide rule bezels are most associated with aviation and the Breitling Navitimer.
+However, sport sailors like JFK Jr. wore them to practice old nautical navigation techniques and have a backup for emergencies.
 Using it to calculate distances traveled over open water takes a lot of practice, so it is more of a novelty for enthusiasts.

 the white dial of a Timex watch